Kolmanskop, Namibia: Know Before You Go

 Where to Eat

 The Portuguese Fisherman: Indulge in some of the freshest seafood in Luderitz.
-This restaurant is especially famous for its oysters and linefish, which are expertly prepared in traditional Portuguese style.
+This restaurant is especially famous for its oysters and line fish, expertly prepared in the traditional Portuguese style.

 Diaz Coffee Shop: A popular spot for breakfast, lunch, and freshly roasted coffee.
 It’s known for its generous portions and friendly atmosphere.

-Ritzi’s Seafood Restaurant: Enjoy delicious seafood dishes with a view at this waterfront restaurant.
-Their menu has a diverse selection, including a delicious seafood platter.
+Ritzi’s Seafood Restaurant: This waterfront restaurant offers delicious seafood dishes with a view.
+The menu has a diverse selection, including a delicious seafood platter.

 Barrels: This pub is a great place to mingle with locals and savor a cold beer or cocktail after a day of sightseeing.
 If you’re lucky, you might even catch some live music on the weekends.